taylorlu/Speaker-Diarization/README.md

 It's a novel idea that combines `netvlad/ghostvlad` which popularly used in image recognition to speaker recognition, the state-of-the-art in the past was `i-vector` based, which depended on the `GMM` model and `pLDA`.

 This project only shows how to generate speaker embeddings using pre-trained model for uis-rnn training in later.</br>
-The training project link to [VGG-Speaker-Recognition](https://github.com/WeidiXie/VGG-Speaker-Recognition) or my [VGG-Speaker-Recognition](https://github.com/taylorlu/VGG-Speaker-Recognition)</br>
+The training project link to [VGG-Speaker-Recognition](https://github.com/WeidiXie/VGG-Speaker-Recognition)
 #### Dataset
   1. http://www.openslr.org/38 contains 855 speakers and 120 utterances of Chinese Mandarin in each, so there are 102600 utterances in total.</br>
   2. [VCTK](https://datashare.is.ed.ac.uk/handle/10283/2651) contrains 109 speakers of English.</br>